UK/EU Prospective Research Students

 Please note there is no separate allocation for DFE CAST awards.
 The School may convert a DFE award into a DFE CAST award where industrial sponsorship is available.
 The usual DFE terms and conditions are applicable.

-For further details re eligibility criteria (including academic, citizenship and residency criteria) please click on here.
+For further details regarding eligibility criteria (including academic, citizenship and residency criteria) please click on here.

 Some Schools in Queen's may have studentships / bursaries available outside the centrally allocated awards.
 Applicants should ensure that they check the relevant School website for details of available School funding.